iSwfe/DevOps-Scripts/README.md

 # DevOps-Scripts
-Shell scripts for service running DevOps.
+Shell scripts for DevOps of service running.